Dreamvention/2_d_seo_module/system/mbooth/readme/d_seo_module.md

 API
 ===
 You can extend the SEO Module functionality by using the built-in API.
-The SEO module will look inside the ```admin/controller/extension/module/``` for ```d_seo_module_*.php``` and if found, will call specially named methods.
+The SEO module will look inside the ```admin/controller/d_seo_module/``` and if your extension was found, will call specially named methods.
 The result will be used to modify the output using Opencart Event Methods.

 ####For the API to work you will need
-1. name your extension controller beginning with ```d_seo_module_```
+1. Install your extension in Opencart (table `oc_extension`).
+2. Add your extension in the list ```d_seo_extension_install``` in the Opencart table `oc_setting`.
-2. Add method, that corresponds to the event you want to subscribe to.
+3. Add method, that corresponds to the event you want to subscribe to.

-Here is an example of adding a new item to the SEO module Menu in admin panel:
+Here is an example of adding a new item to the SEO Module Menu in admin panel:

 ```php
 private $route = 'extension/module/d_seo_module_myfeature';